 STUDENTS LEAVING EARLY FOR APPOINTMENTS: Scheduling appointments during the school day is not recommended, but in some cases, it is understood that it may be unavoidable.
 Parents must call in advance to notify the office of appointments.
 Students will not be called from class until the parent arrives.
 Each time a student must leave the building during the day due to a valid reason such as: illness, doctor's appointment, etc. they are to report to the Principal's office.
 The parent or guardian who picks up the student MUST come into the office to sign the student out.
 Students may NOT sign themselves out.
-Students will wait in the Principal's office until the parent or guardian comes into the office to sign them out.
-As provided in the School Code of Illinois, students will not be released to the custody of anyone but the parents, guardians, or their designees.
+Students will not be released to the custody of anyone but the parents, guardians, or their designees.